All need five things to be healthy and happy. During the span of your pet's life, you should be able to provide for the following five needs:

 - A suitable living environment

 - Ability to act according to natural behaviour

-- Health – to be protected from pain, suffering, injury and disease
+- To be healthy and protected from pain, injury or disease

 If you decide to buy fish, IPAAG recommends the following: